njw0709/stitch/paper/paper.md

 # Author contributions

 ## Conceptualization
-Jennifer A. Ailshire, Eun Young Choi, and Jong Woo Nam conceptualized the idea of STITCH.
+Jennifer A. Ailshire, Eun Young Choi, and Jong Woo Nam conceptualized STITCH and designed its core functionality.

 ## Software implementation
-Jong Woo Nam wrote code for the software implementation of STITCH.
+Jong Woo Nam developed and implemented the software.

 ## Functionality testing
-Eun Young Choi and Jong Woo Nam tested the functionality of STITCH in multiple scenarios, primarily on Windows machines.
+Eun Young Choi and Jong Woo Nam conducted comprehensive functionality testing across multiple use-case scenarios, with primary testing performed on Windows platforms.

 # Acknowledgements
 This work was supported by the USC/UCLA Center on Biodemography and Population Health through a grant from the National Institute on Aging, National Institutes of Health (P30AG017265).